Buying Real Estate in Thailand as a Foreigner

 Buying Real Estate In Thailand As A Foreigner

 As earlier mentioned, a foreigner is not allowed to own land in Thailand under their name.
-Although, you are allowed to buy real estate in Thailand through a registered company which is the most common method to buy land among foreigners.
-Another way is through leasing the land.
-The law identifies certain sections under which the foreigner is allowed to buy a real estate.
+Although, you are allowed to lease the land in Thailand on a long term basis as a foreigner.
+Another way is through a Thai registered company.
+The law identifies certain sections under which a foreigner is allowed to buy real estate in Thailand.

 Buying Property in another Country